apache/trafficcontrol/blueprints/refetch-invalidation.md

 Tooltips should be added to ensure an understanding of this feature at a high level.

 ##### Read
-When displaying the information, the **Invalidation Requests** table current shows the `Parameters` field, so the display will be straight forward with no manipulation.
+When displaying the information, the **Invalidation Requests** table current shows the `Parameters` field, which is only the TTL in hours in the format `TTL:%dh`.
+The `Parameters` field will be changed to a `TTL` field.
+This can be displayed directly on the table, however it should be made clear that this is in hours and no other time value.

-However, we derive and calculate the expiration field based on the TTL.
-This code will need to be modified to account for the additional information contained in the `Parameters` field.
+Additionally, since we derive and calculate the expiration field based on the TTL some code will need to be modified to account for the change in field name and value.

+Speaking of Time, time values returned by the server will be formatted to follow RFC3339 per API guidelines.

 ### Traffic Ops Impact